-The reconstruction and associated calibration and verification results are presented in Figure 3 and Table 3 respectively.
-Due to the stepwise approach used to develop the reconstruction, some of the proxy series, despite being significantly correlated with warm pool SSTs, were not included in the final model.
+[10] The reconstruction and associated calibration and verification results are presented in Figure 3 and Table 3, respectively.
+Because of the stepwise approach used to develop the reconstruction, some of the proxy series, despite being significantly correlated with warm pool SSTs, were not included in the final model.
 The statistical results, which include positive RE and CE values (indications of predictive model skill), reveal that the model is reasonably robust over the full length of the record.
 Both the CE and Sign Test results are weak for the earliest nest but the RE is still positive, indicating some useful model skill.
-In addition, and perhaps most importantly due to the weak mid-to-low frequency correlations for the tree-ring data (Figure 1), there is no significant trend in the model residuals for the various nests based on either the Durbin-Watson test statistic or the linear trend in the model residuals (Table 3).
+In addition, and perhaps most importantly due to the weak midfrequency to low-frequency correlations for the tree ring data (Figure 1), there is no significant trend in the model residuals for the various nests based on either the Durbin-Watson test statistic or the linear trend in the model residuals (Table 3).
 The reconstruction (1782-1992) explains 52% of the variance for the most replicated (1860-1989) nest, with this value dropping to 30% prior to this period (Table 3).
-As the proxy series are inter-correlated (Table 2), we tested for potential multicollinearity using the variance inflation factor (VIF; Fox 1997).
-All VIF values (not shown) are well below the defined threshold of Fox (1997), indicating that the amount of explained variance was not artificially inflated due to multicollinearity [Cook et al., 1994].
+As the proxy series are intercorrelated (Table 2), we tested for potential multicollinearity using the variance inflation factor (VIF [Fox, 1997]).
+All VIF values (not shown) are well below the defined threshold of Fox [1997], indicating that the amount of explained variance was not artificially inflated due to multicollinearity [Cook et al., 1994].
 It should be noted, however, that the coherence between the instrumental data and the reconstruction weakens markedly prior to the mid 1870s (Figure 3b).
-This may partly reflect the 'quality' of the instrumental data, which is based on relatively few observations during this time [Kaplan et al., 1998].
-Some additional confirmation of the earlier period of the reconstruction, however, is provided below through comparison with other climate records.
-For example, Figure 3c compares the entirely independent coral-based tropical temperature reconstruction of Wilson et al. (submitted), which shows agreement with the warm pool reconstruction at lower frequencies as well as expressing a common response to some volcanic events (see later).
+This may partly reflect the 'quality' of the